Route 28 Detour. Routes 28A and 28B are in service- CHECK ROUTE DELAYS AND DETOURS BUTTON BELOW FOR DETAILS

 VIEW ALL FARE AND PAYMENT OPTIONS

-A new mobile ticketing system powered by Token Transit sends a 1-Ride, 10-Ride or 30-Day Pass directly and instantly to a smartphone.
+A mobile ticketing system powered by Token Transit sends a 1-Ride, 10-Ride or 30-Day Pass directly and instantly to a smartphone.
 Payment with a credit or debit card is required.
 Otherwise, 1-Ride fares are paid when boarding.
 Exact change is required; the driver is not equipped to make change.
 Fare specials include a 10-Ride and a 30 Day Pass.
 Both must be purchased in advance.

 Additional purchase options include: At Space Coast Area Transit, 401 S. Varr Ave., Cocoa, Florida, 32922, or 460 S. Harbor City Blvd., Melbourne, Florida, 32901, and also at select Brevard County Libraries.

-Checks up to $100.00, money orders, and credit cards are accepted by mail.
+Checks up to $100.00, money orders, or credit card orders are accepted by mail.
 Visa, MasterCard, and Discover cards are also accepted Online or by calling 321-635-7815, option 2 or 321-952-4561, option 1.

 HOLIDAY SERVICE